-This guidance sets out how the MHRA will continue to accept Active Substance Master Files (ASMFs) and Certificates of Suitability (CEPs) in a no deal scenario Brexit.
+The MHRA will continue to accept Active Substance Master Files (ASMFs) and Certificates of Suitability (CEPs) in a no-deal Brexit.

 Active Substance Master File (ASMF)